Geneva Junior Music Competition

 Jury

-The performances are judged by a world-class jury composed of renowned interpreters and esteemed music professors with an international profile.
+The Final Round performances are judged by a world-class jury composed of renowned interpreters and esteemed music professors with an international profile.

 x